+5.173.6.81.
 The function of this residual heat removal system is to transfer residual heat from the RCS to the intermediate cooling system and achieve safe shut-down state in accident conditions.
 This system can be connected after sufficient RCS cooling.
 This function is necessary for the safety demonstration after any DBA where RCS water inventory is adequate and controlled.

-Such a system train includes several redundant trains, each of which includes a pump and a heat exchanger with the intermediate cooling system; it takes suction from RCS and injects back water into RCS after be cooled by the heat exchanger.
+5.174.6.82.
+Such a system train-includes several redundant-redundant safety divisionstrains, each of which includes a pump and a heat exchanger with the intermediate cooling system; it takes suction from RCS and injects back water into RCS after being cooled by the heat exchanger.
 This system should be considered as the first element of the heat transfer chain to the ultimate heat sink in accident conditions.